-Static nodes mean nodes added by the programmer programmatically or loaded from the Metadata Structure XML file created by the Metadata Editor tool.
-They are loaded and displayed irrespective of the content of Metadata Container.
+Static nodes are the nodes added programmatically or loaded from the Metadata Structure XML file created by the Metadata Editor tool.
+They are displayed in the tree irrespective of the content of Metadata Container.

-Dynamic nodes are nodes which were generated automatically upon expansion of parent nodes (static or dynamic).
+Dynamic nodes are the nodes which were generated automatically upon expansion of parent nodes (static or dynamic).

 A node generates child items automatically if it's AllowChildAutoItems property is set to True.

 So, this is how the Metadata Structure works by default: child nodes are generated automatically for each node starting from the root node up to the table or field nodes according to the content of Metadata Container and the grouping options.

 A static node can represent a particular object of the Metadata Container by referring to it via the MetadataStructureItem.MetadataItem or MetadataName properties.
 The first property is a link to the in-memory object while the latter is a string so it can be used to store the relation in a saved XML file or when the Metadata Container is not fully loaded.
 You can set a reference using any of these properties, but not both at a time (an error will arise in case of using both).
 Dynamic nodes get references to appropriate Metadata Container objects when created.

 A node which generates child items automatically can have a Metadata Filter defined.
 It allows narrowing the list of objects displayed in a particular node.
 You can learn more about metadata filters here.

 If a static node does not have a reference to an object in the Metadata Container itself, it acts like a folder.
 A folder node which has the AllowChildAutoItems property set to True gets child items from the nearest parent node for which a reference to the Metadata Container object is defined.
 This lets split the child items of a particular node into groups.